 - Pipe burst in the wall resulting in flooding of a condo unit

-- Water entering a condo unit due to a bad isolation of a balcony door
+- Water entering a condo unit due to bad insulation of a balcony door

-Make sure that when you get a condo insurance policy, your coverage is clear and you can rely on it.
-Feel free to get a free quote and benefit from a simple condo insurance policy of our home insurance partner, Square One.
+Make sure that when you get a condo insurance policy, your coverage is clear, and you can rely on it.